 This is the tenth in a series of stories about Clean Energy Champions—real people who are taking action to support or join the transition to a clean energy economy.
 Their stories illustrate the many ways you, too, can become a Clean Energy Champion.

 You might develop an appreciation for the environment if you grow up on a palm tree farm, but if you’re a teenager trimming and feeding those trees, you might rather be hanging out with friends.
-This was the case for Chris Castro, director of sustainability and resilience and co-chair of the Smart Cities initiative for the city of Orlando, Florida, but he also credits his upbringing with starting his clean energy career path.
+This was the case for Chris Castro, chief of staff for the U.S. Department of Energy (DOE)’s Office of State and Community Energy Programs—which provides funding and technical support to states, tribal nations, cities and counties, school districts, nonprofits, and other stakeholders—but he also credits his upbringing with starting his clean energy career path.

 Literally and figuratively, the seeds were planted when Castro was in high school: A U.S. Department of Agriculture college scholarship program gave seeds to children of farm owners to grow and sell trees.
 Castro planted and nurtured 5,000.
 At the University of Central Florida (UCF), he majored in science and environmental policy and minored in engineering, because he had seen the reality of climate change and was motivated to help solve it.

 Castro became “infatuated” with microalgae as a tool to mitigate industrial emissions.
-He learned that the 1978 U.S. Department of Energy Aquatic Species Program, which researched turning plant life into fuel, narrowed down 300,000 algae strains to 300 that could be used for fuel.
+He learned that the 1978 DOE Aquatic Species Program, which researched turning plant life into fuel, narrowed down 300,000 algae strains to 300 that could be used for fuel.
 Castro investigated which of the 300 were native to Florida.
 He also investigated opportunities that could help his career after college.

 In his junior year, Castro landed a summer fellowship at the Office of Energy Efficiency and Renewable Energy (EERE).
 He remembers marveling at the multimillion dollar budgets for EERE’s technologies offices and the clean energy potential those budgets represented.
 He attended House and Senate chamber hearings on clean energy and called the experience “the game-changer for my whole career.”